roqua/autovar/README.md

 Autovar
 =======

 Autovar is an R package for automating and simplifying the process from raw SPSS or STATA data to VAR models.
+For the actual VAR calculations, Bernhard Pfaff's vars package is used.

 Selecting data